 The terms of any financing arrangements we enter into may adversely affect the holdings or the rights of our shareholders and the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our common shares to decline.
 The sale of additional equity or convertible securities also would dilute all of our shareholders.
-For example, in March 2021, we completed an underwritten public offering of 5,135,135 of our common shares, including 810,810 shares sold upon the full exercise of the underwriters' option to purchase additional shares, and pre-funded warrants to purchase 1,081,081 common shares.
+For example, in March 2021, we completed an underwritten public offering of 5,135,135 of our common shares, including 810,810 common shares sold upon the full exercise of the underwriters' option to purchase additional shares, and pre-funded warrants to purchase 1,081,081 common shares.
 The common shares were offered at a public offering price of \$18.50 per common share and the pre-funded warrants were offered at a price of \$18.4999 per pre-funded warrant, for proceeds of \$107.9 million, net of underwriting discounts, commissions and offering expenses.
 In September 2021, pursuant to the terms of our collaboration agreement with Neurocrine Biosciences, we issued 275,337 common shares to Neurocrine Biosciences for an aggregate purchase price of \$5.5 million.
-In October 2021, we completed an underwritten public offering of 10,000,000 of our common shares, including 1,525,423 common shares sold upon the full exercise of the underwriters' over-allotment option, at a public offering price of \$29.50 per common share, and pre-funded warrants to purchase 1,694,915 common shares at \$29.4999 per pre-funded warrant, with each pre-funded warrant having an exercise price of \$0.0001.
+In October 2021, we completed an underwritten public offering of 10,000,000 of our common shares, including 1,525,423 common shares sold upon the full exercise of the underwriters' overallotment option, at a public offering price of \$29.50 per common share, and pre-funded warrants to purchase 1,694,915 common shares at \$29.4999 per pre-funded warrant, with each pre-funded warrant having an exercise price of \$0.0001.
 The public offering was completed on October 8, 2021, and we received proceeds of \$323.9 million, net of underwriting discounts, commissions and offering expenses.
 In January 2022, pursuant to the terms of our collaboration agreement with Neurocrine Biosciences, we issued 258,986 common shares to Neurocrine Biosciences for an aggregate purchase price of \$8.25 million.
 Further, we entered into an "at-the-market" equity offering sales agreement in August 2020, amended as of March 2022, with Jefferies LLC, or Jefferies, and Stifel, Nicolaus & Company, Incorporated, or Stifel, pursuant to which we may sell our common shares from time to time.
 In January 2021, we sold an aggregate of 733,000 common shares for proceeds of \$10.7 million, net of commissions and transaction expenses pursuant to a prospectus supplement filed with the SEC on August 6, 2020, or August 2020 ATM.
 We may sell common shares having gross proceeds of up to \$250.0 million, from time to time, pursuant to a new prospectus supplement filed with the SEC on March 1, 2022, or March 2022 ATM, replacing the August 2020 ATM.
-As of March 31, 2022, no common shares have been sold under the March 2022 ATM.
+As of June 30, 2022, no common shares have been sold under the March 2022 ATM.
+In June 2022, we completed an underwritten public offering of 9,098,362 of our common shares, including 1,229,508 common shares sold upon the full exercise of the underwriters' overallotment option, at a public offering price of \$30.50 per common share, and pre-funded warrants to purchase 327,868 common shares at \$30.4999 per pre-funded warrant, with each pre-funded warrant having an exercise price of \$0.0001.
+The public offering was completed on June 27, 2022, and we received proceeds of \$269.9 million, net of underwriting discounts, commissions and offering expenses.